grisp/rebar3_grisp/README.md

 Then execute `rebar3 grisp build`.
 This will take some time, because Erlang/OTP is cross-compiled for the GRiSP board.

 You only need to do that again if you updated and rebuilt the `grisp-software` repository or if you changed or wrote new drivers in C. If you need to build OTP for a second time and just changed files you can speed it up by using `rebar3 grisp build --configure false`.
-Each time you add new C files you will need to run configure again, because this tool will apply a patch to a makefile for each C driver and system file.
+Each time you add new C files you will need to run configure again, because this tool will apply a patch to a makefile for each C driver, NIF and system file.

 You can create the tarballs we use for distribution on our CDN with `rebar3 grisp build --tar true`